Support at Home starts 1 Nov with new out of pocket fees — find a provider now to save on fees or review your current provider and find better care.

 Let’s look at the pros and cons of self-managing a Home Care Package:

-What does ‘self-managin’ a Home Care Package mean?
+What is a self-managed Home Care Package?

 When you self-manage your Home Care Package, you take greater responsibility for: